Prof. KWAN Kai Man

-Programme Director of Master of Arts in Ethics & Public Affairs and Professor, Department of Religion and Philosophy
+Director of Centre for Sino-Christian Studies; Programme Director of Master of Arts in Ethics and Public Affairs; Professor, Department of Religion and Philosophy

 D. Phil.
 (Oxon), M. Phil., Oxford University, UK; B.D.
 (University of Aberdeen), UK; Dip.
 Ed., Chinese University of Hong Kong; B.Sc.
 (Eng.), University of Hong Kong